The Magic Flute (2022 film)

-The Magic Flute (The Magic Flute - Das Vermächtnis der Zauberflöte) is a 2022 German musical fantasy film directed by Florian Sigl and written by Andrew Lowery, based on the 1791 opera of the same name by Wolfgang Amadeus Mozart.
+The Magic Flute (The Magic Flute - Das Vermächtnis der Zauberflöte) is a 2022 German musical fantasy film directed by Florian Sigl and written by Andrew Lowery, partially based on the 1791 opera of the same name by Wolfgang Amadeus Mozart and Emanuel Schikaneder.

+Plot

+In modern day London, teenager Tim Walker visits his dying father in the hospital.
+His dad says that after he dies, Tim should follow his dream of going to Mozart International School of Music in Austria.
+He gives Tim an ornate red German book and asks him to return it to the school.

+Tim, who sings and plays piano, begins school.
+He learns of the school's upcoming auditions for The Magic Flute opera, meets fellow students Sophie and Paolo, and is forced by Headmaster Longbow to sing in front of his classmates with no warning.
+In the middle of the night, a glowing orb guides Tim to the school library where a large clock resides, under which is a shelf of books with an empty space.
+Tim inserts the red book and is transported.
+Three glowing orbs tell him that if he plays the part of Prince Tamino he will get what he desires; if not, he will meet the same fate as this world: engulfed by eternal night.
+He agrees.

+Tim enters the operatic story of the Magic Flute as Prince Tamino, encountering the bird-catcher Papageno, the Queen of Night, and her three ladies.
+In song, they task him with rescuing the Queen's daughter Pamina from the pagan priest Sarastro.
+They give him a magic flute and give Papageno a music box of protection.

+Tim returns to the real world in possession of the flute.
+He begins alternating between nights in the story of The Magic Flute and days at school, disappointing his new friends in both by occasionally disappearing to the other.
+He is forced to choose between art and love, while finding that the most important thing for both is truth.

 Production

 Development

 In 2017, Roland Emmerich's Centropolis Entertainment and Flimmer began to co-produce a modern-day adaptation of Mozart's opera, the brainchild of Florian Sigl and Christopher Zwickler.
 Emmerich and Zwickler produced, Sigl directed, while Andrew Lowery wrote the screenplay.
 Dan Maag and Fabian Wolfart of Pantaleon Films joined as producers at the 68th Berlin International Film Festival in February 2018.

 Pixomondo created the film's VFX.
 The project received funds from both Austria and Germany.

 Co-producers include Tim Oberwelland, Theodor Gringel, Peter Eiff and Tobias Alexander Seiffert of Tobis Film as well as Stefan Konarske of Quinta Media.

 Casting

 The cast was announced in February 2021, with Iwan Rheon, Jack Wolfe, Asha Banks and Amir Wilson starring.
 Opera stars Sabine Devieilhe, Rolando Villazón and Morris Robinson would feature.
 Other cast members include F. Murray Abraham, Stéfi Celma, Jeanne Goursaud, Jasmin Shakeri, Lary, and Stefan Konarske.